Rakdoslover/1st_attempt_text_game/README.md

 ## Testing
 The project has been test manually by doing the following things:
 - Responsive dimensions through the inspect function on Google Chrome.
 - Checked Python syntax errors in ExtendsClass [ExtendsClass](https://extendsclass.com/python-tester.html).
+Found no problem with the code.

 | Scene | Should do | Errors | Works |
 |-------|-----------|--------|-------|